dosco/graphjin/website/posts/specials.md

 #### TOC

-### Connecting tables together
+### Table relationships

-The below configs are only needed in special cases such as when you don't use foreign keys or when you want to create a relationship between two tables where a foreign key is not defined or cannot be defined.
+<mark>The below configs are only needed in special cases</mark> such as when you don't use foreign keys or when you want to create a relationship between two tables where a foreign key is not defined or cannot be defined like with array columns.

 For example in the example below a relationship is defined between the `tags` column on the `posts` table with the `slug` column on the `tags` table.
 This cannot be defined as using foreign keys since the `tags` column is of type array `text[]` and Postgres for one does not allow foreign keys with array columns.